-The State Board receives recommendations concerning accreditation (K-12) from the KSDE Accreditation Advisory Council, a group of representatives from all facets and levels of education and from all regions of Kansas.
+The State Board receives recommendations concerning accreditation (K-12) from the KSDE Accreditation Review Council, (Be sure to link the right group to this.) a group of representatives from all facets and levels of education and from all regions of Kansas.

 A SUCCESSFUL KANSAS HIGH SCHOOL GRADUATE has the academic preparation, cognitive preparation, technical skills, employability skills, and civic engagement to be successful in postsecondary education, in the attainment of an industry recognized certification, or in the workforce without the need for remediation.”

 Adopted by the Kansas State Board of Education, January 2016